bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/checklist.md

 ## Quality Checklist

-This page contains a quality checklist for community maintained projects hosted at the BloomReach Forge.
+This page contains a quality checklist for community maintained projects hosted at the Bloomreach Forge.
 If your project meets all items in this list, it rocks!

 ### 1. Clear project name and tag line